 The religion of Islam is made up of essential pillars which every Muslim must follow, and one of those pillars is Sawm which means fasting during Ramadan.

 Although fasting is a core practice for Muslims, there are some who are exempt from fasting during Ramadan.
 They are:

-If a woman starts menstruating or a person becomes ill and unable to fast during Ramadan, she may postpone her fasting for a later date, or she may pay Fidya.
+If a woman starts menstruating or a person becomes ill and unable to fast during Ramadan, they may postpone their fasting for a later date, or they may pay Fidya.

 Whilst there are those who are exempt from fasting, they must make a contribution called Fidya.
 Fidya is a monetary donation made to pay for two meals for a needy person every day.
 Fidya is typically less than £5 per day, so your donation is likely to cost less than £150.
 Fidya is only applicable to those who miss the fast for a valid reason i.e. those who are listed as exempt.

 If you intentionally break the fast during Ramadan without a valid reason you must pay Kaffarah.
 This can either be done by fasting for an additional 60 days per missed day of fasting, or you must make a donation to feed 60x people two meals a day per missed day as fasting.

 Ramadan starts with the sighting of the moon and ends with the sighting of the moon.
 When the new moon has been observed to signify the beginning of the tenth month (Shawwal), Muslims celebrate the end of the fast with Eid-al-Fitr.
 This is a three-day celebration which entails friends and families coming together to pray, feast and exchange gifts.

 It is customary to wear either new or your best clothes, and it is forbidden to fast during this time.